arch4sec/webapp/README.md

-This is a sample Web Application to use during Continuous Integration demos.
+This is a sample Web Application to use during DevSecOps CICD demos.
+#Tools
+- trufflehog
+- OWASP Dependency Check
+- SonarQube
+- OWASP ZAP

 #Build Instruction